Traveling with Food Allergies

 Managing an allergic reaction is hard during your travels,

-however, these preventive steps will assist you to explore preparation culture and keep you healthy.
+however, these preventive steps will assist you in exploring preparation culture and keep you healthy.

-If you are allergic to gluten and even have a light farm allergic reaction, and albeit I’m a frequent individual traveler, it’s not invariably obvious what dishes have either (or both!) once I’m in an exceedingly new place and consumption of unknown foods.
+If you are allergic to gluten and even have a light farm allergic reaction, and albeit I’m a frequent individual traveler, it’s not invariably obvious what dishes have either (or both!) once I’m in an exceedingly new place and consume unknown foods.

 So what’s an allergic reaction sufferer and voyager to do?
-Here are some of Dr. Pidich’s tips, all of that she keeps high of mind for her own travels.
+Here are some of Dr. Pidich’s tips, all of which she keeps in mind for her own travels.

 Carry a food allergy card in multiple languages